BetriuJaume/Deep-Recommenders/README.md

 | -------- | -------- | -------- |
 | 0.59     | 0.31     |   19%   |

-## Matrix Factorizacion and Factorization Machine Model (FM)<a name=""></a>
+## Matrix Factorizacion and Factorization Machine Model (FM)<a name="fm_model"></a>
 Matrix factorization (MF) is a technique that consists in decompose a matrix in two smaller arrays.
 With this operation the system learns about the preferences of user and the features of the items.
 So we have a huge matrix of user-item that we want to separate in a matrix of users and a matrix of items.
-These two arrays are called *latent factor embedding* or what we know as embeddings, they contain the factors that determine the profile of a user and relates it to an item properties.
+These two arrays are called *latent factor embedding* or what we know as embeddings, they contain the factors that determine the profile of a user and relates it to item properties.
-The next figure explain this process, it has been extrated from [T1].
+The next figure explain this process, it has been extracted from [T1].
 ![](https://hackmd.io/_uploads/Syvxp1kqh.png)
-Simple and effective but only works with explicit data and it's not possible to add extra features as CBF.
+Simple and effective but only works with explicit data, and it's not possible to add extra features as CBF.
-In our dataset we use positive and negative sampling, the behaviour of a user is modelled implicitly.
+In our dataset we use positive and negative sampling, the behavior of a user is modelled implicitly.
 We need another more general model framework that can deal with the drawbacks of MF, called <b>Factorization Machines</b>.
 The next figure explain this process, it has been extracted from [T1].
 ![](https://hackmd.io/_uploads/ByPs4xk93.png)
 <b>Factorization Machines (FM)</b> is an extension of Matrix Factorization that allows capturing higher order interactions between variables in a machine learning model.
 Unlike Matrix Factorization, Factorization Machines are capable of modeling non-linear interactions between features using factorization techniques.
 Instead of working directly with latent factor matrices, they use feature combinations to represent higher-order interactions.
 These combinations are generated by factoring the cross products of the original features.
 The next equation has been implemented: